 - Identify potential barriers to implementation

-- Potential barriers to the intervention should be taken into account prior to development of an implementation strategy.9
+- Potential barriers to the intervention should be considered prior to development of an implementation strategy.13

 - Tools, such as an effort-yield matrix and Pareto charts, may be helpful in determining which intervention to employ.

 - Once a planned intervention has been determined to satisfy the criteria, implementation strategies must be developed.

 - Successful studies have used feedback reports in conjunction with implementation strategies, as well as educational tools and programs.14

 - QI interventions are most effective when interventions are evaluated continuously.
 Tools, such as a plan-do-study-act cycle, minimize negative outcomes throughout the implementation of new strategies and continues to advance improvements.7

 - Continuous QI is most effective when implemented systematically and organization wide.13

 - Successful implementation also benefits from a culture that is receptive to change with capable, sustained leadership and a strategic implementation plan that is not burdensome.13